 A cultural assessment was conducted for the Proposed Project site by Destiny Archaeology Consulting Ltd. (DACL, 2023), which determined that pursuant to 36 CFR Part 60, no prehistoric, sensitive cultural resources, isolates, or historic properties were encountered in the Proposed Project area.
-The Rincon Government Center was monitored by Rincon Tribe monitors during its development in 2017-2018.
-Monitoring finds consisted of ground stone fragments and flakes.
-However, the locational data for each monitoring find was not recorded.
-The artifacts were collected and are currently housed at the Rincon Cultural Resource Department/Tribal Historic Preservation Office.
+The Proposed Project site has been previously graded, and no cultural or historic properties are known to have been discovered at this location (DACL, 2023).